This is the second part of a two-part series on estate planning by JoeTaxpayer. Be sure to check out the first post What is Estate Planning.

 Tough to split a million-dollar home and a few hundred thousand dollars in cash and stock among two or more beneficiaries.
 The same issue of indivisibility can occur when leaving the business to one child, but still wanting to treat the other(s) fairly.
 In both situations, a well-planned insurance policy can help avoid a forced sale of a house or business.

-Keep in mind, the numbers change, as will your own situation, over time.
+Keep in mind, that the numbers change, as will your situation, over time.
 This article is my attempt to bring to light some of the details of estate planning that can help you better preserve the assets you’ve worked so hard to accumulate over your lifetime.
 If you decide to pursue the implementation of a trust, seek the advice of a knowledgeable trust attorney.

 This is not something to bring to someone with general practice; it’s not a simple matter to keep up with the latest laws in this area.